ptous/ptp-tools/README.md

 virtual environment's package paths will come first (have higher priority) when Python loads packages.
 If your virtual environment uses any of the same libraries as ptpython, and you use different versions, then ptpython may cause your code to run with different versions of packages than you expect.
-Of course, this only affects code you run within the ptpython REPL.
+However, this _only_ affects code you run within the ptpython REPL.

-Similarly, if you set a PYTHONPATH, your settings will have a higher priority than the library path for ptpython.
-If your PYTHONPATH contains  conflicting versions of libraries used by ptpython, then ptpython may not work correctly.
+Similarly, if you have set a PYTHONPATH of your own, your settings will have a higher priority than the library path for ptpython.
+If your PYTHONPATH contains  conflicting versions of libraries used by ptpython, then ptpython might not work correctly.

 When it starts, the `ptp` command tries to determine if `ptpython` is already installed in your current (virtual) environment.
 If it is, `ptp` will defer to